taylor-curley/cogpsybot/README.md

 - Journal of Memory and Language
 - Neuropsychologica
 - Trends in Cognitive Sciences
+- Applied Research in Memory and Cognition
+- Bulletin of the Psychonomic Society
+- Memory & Cognition
+- Learning & Behavior

 We will be adding to the list as the code becomes more complex.
-Target journal companies include Elsevier, Taylor and Francis, and Routeledge.
+Target journal companies include Elsevier, Taylor and Francis, Springer, and Routeledge.

 The cogpsybot is the first iteration of a series of Twitterbots dedicated to mining journal websites and is directly related to @cogagingbot and @quantpsybot.